Transport in Pristina

-Pristina's transport forms the hub of road, rail and air networks in Kosovo.
+Pristina is the capital of the Republic of Kosovo.
+Being so, Pristina's transport forms the hub of road, rail and air networks in Kosovo.
 The city's buses, trains and planes together all serve to maintain a high level of connectivity between Pristina many different districts and beyond.
 An analysis by the Traffic Police has shown that from 240,000 cars registered in Kosovo, around 100,000 cars (or 41%) are from the District of Pristina.

 Roads

 Roads in Pristina were in bad condition after the Kosovo War, forcing government investment to improve them.
 Today, all roads that connect the major villages with the urban centre are asphalted.
 Roads that connect Pristina with other cities form the main routes of Kosovo's network.
 The M2, which starts from the north with Central Serbia, passes through Pristina and reaches the southern border with North Macedonia, shortly linking Pristina with the Pan European Corridor X. The M25 starts in Niš and passes through Pristina and Prizren, eventually reaching the border with Albania.
 This road is becoming more important for its south branch, linking Kosovo with Albania, where construction of the Rrëshen – Blinisht – Kukës road is ongoing.
 The M9 passes through the east administrative line with Central Serbia, through Pristina to Peja to the border with Montenegro.

 The circular route around the city of Pristina and Germia Park will serve the villages of Mramor and Lugare, as well as ameliorate traffic heading in the direction of Gjilan and the east side of the city.
 In addition, the interior circular and the center routes will be created, with the objective to pass through the center of the city.
 The structure of the axis is intended as a base for a future system of public transport, consisting of buses.
 This will make an impact on the high number of motorcycles and low private transport.
 The main routes of the traffic will shift toward Badovc Lake with the existing axis passing through the center, with a direct link to Pristina Airport, and will also pass through the main station in Fushë Kosovë.